somonesummers/somonesummers.github.io/teaching.md

 ---

-## University of Utah, Department of Biomedical Engineering, Salt Lake City, Utah
+## University of Utah Department of Biomedical Engineering, Salt Lake City, Utah

 ### BIOEN 3900:  Biosignals Analysis
 Sophomore and junior level course in signal processing and analysis with biomedical applications.